Islamic countries seek response to Afghanistan emergency | Law-Order

 Muslim nations sought to respond to the growing economic and humanitarian crisis in Afghanistan as neighbouring Pakistan opened an extraordinary meeting on Sunday of the Organisation of Islamic Cooperation.
 The emergency in Afghanistan, with millions facing hunger as winter sets in, has caused mounting alarm, but the international community has struggled to come up with a coordinated response given Western reluctance to help the Taliban government, which seized power in August.

-Taliban officials have asked for help rebuilding Afghanistan's shattered economy and feeding more than 20 million people threatened with hunger.
+Taliban officials have asked for help to rebuild Afghanistan's shattered economy and feed more than 20 million people threatened with hunger.
 Some countries and aid organisations have begun delivering aid, but a near-collapse of the country's banking system has complicated their work.
-Beyond the immediate issue of aid, Afghanistan needs help ensuring longer-term economic stability.
+Beyond immediate aid, Afghanistan needs help ensuring longer-term economic stability.
 Much will depend on whether Washington is willing to lift sanctions against Taliban leaders that have caused many institutions and governments to shy away from direct dealings with their government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)